-This week I am excited to introduce our Wednesday Wisdom VA – Paula Edwards – Advance Virtual Assistants.
-I am delighted to share a little more information about her; Paula is a military spouse and I feel very passionate about helping this sector of Virtual Assistants.
+Paula is a military spouse and I feel very passionate about helping this sector of Virtual Assistants.
 Having been the Logistics Officer of a military ship, I used to get exceedingly frustrated when my staff said “Sorry Boss, I cannot go do that amazing job as my wife will need to give up her great role.”
-So I love the fact that the when our military spouses are Virtual Assistants, our military personnel feel their spouses are fully supported.
-So let me hand over to Paula…
+So I love the fact that when our military spouses are Virtual Assistants, our military personnel feel their spouses are fully supported.
+Paula has now gone on to launch her own coaching and training for military spouse virtual assistants.

 I feel very fortunate to have grown up in one of the most beautiful places in the UK, the North Devon coast (I am biased, I know).
 Since then I have moved around, within the UK and outside, to include Germany and Australia, which has been both exciting and extremely interesting.
 I started my working career holding various administrative roles, from bookkeeping to office management.